OpenNewsLabs/autoEdit_2/docs/_posts/tutorials/intro.md

 ### `cache`
 is a folder used by deploy to keep the latest version needed to build and package the app, to avoid having to re-download it every time

-### `tmd_media`
-is where the wav files are kept, and the deleted, when sending split chunks to watson.

-### `media`
- is where video webm previews and audio wav files for transcriptions are kept.

 ### `wttskeys.json`
 At root level is where watson API keys are ketp, this file is in `.gitignore` to avoid accidentally pushing it to github.
 When you first clone the project, this file shoudl not be there.